drunmonk/Python-General-Projects-Repository/README.md

 ## Acknowledgements

-I would like to express our gratitude to all the contributors who have made this repository a diverse and valuable resource for developers worldwide.
+I would like to express my gratitude to all the contributors who will make this repository a diverse and valuable resource for developers worldwide.

 If you have any questions, suggestions, or issues related to this repository, feel free to contact us or open an issue.